Elcarotos/Nunchuck_adapter/README.md

 - If it continues to not work.. please contact me

 ## Post-scriptum
-Other libraries or software may be required to run this system on "legal" platforms like Steam, etc.
+Other libraries or software may be required to run this system on "legal" platforms like Steam, etc...
 This system remains perfect for use on Python/PyGame.